How To: Maintain a Snow Blower for Peak Performance

 - The skid shoes, which are located on each side of the auger housing.
 The skid shoes adjust the height of the auger in order to keep it from scraping the ground or picking up stones.
 Skid shoes should be replaced if they are worn.

 - The rubber on the auger.
 If your finger fits between the rubber and the housing, it is time to replace the rubber.

 5. Check tires and chains.

 Check the tire pressure and add air if needed.
 Visually inspect the tires for wear; replace if necessary.
 If you have chains for your tires, either put them on in advance or make sure they are readily accessible.

 The shear pins (also known as shear bolts) on a snow blower are actually designed to break.
-Shear pins are an important safety feature, because they break when the auger and casing are over-torqued and prevent serious damage to the unit.
+Shear pins are important safety features, because they break when the auger and casing are over-torqued and prevent serious damage to the unit.
 The shear pins are located between the auger and the gear casing.
 If any pins are missing or broken, replace them.
-It is a good idea to buy extras, so you have them on hand during the winter.
+It is a good idea to buy extras from wherever you purchased your snow blower—be it a big box store like The Home Depot or Lowe’s or Amazon—so you have them can handle replacements quickly.

 Different makes and models of snow blowers come with various accessories, such as power steering, headlights, and electric starters.
 It is a good idea to inspect all of these items and replace any accessories that are broken or worn.